One Room Challenge Week 2 – DIY Closet Built-In

 19 7/8 x 9 – drawer faces

-I used a ,,table saw to make these cuts.
+I used a table saw to make these cuts.
 If you want super accurate cuts, this is the way to go.
 If you don’t have a table saw, you can also make these cuts with a circular saw and a guide!
 A miter saw can also work for some smaller cuts, as long as your blade is large enough.

 After my cuts were made, I used my handy corner clamp again to build the boxes.
 I used 1 1/4 inch construction screws for this, making sure to screw straight.
 They worked really well for this!
 After screwing the box together, I attached the bottom with additional screws.

 Now it was time for drawer slides!
 I bought these bottom mount slides.
 They weren’t the nicest ones.
 But they seems really easy to install and were super cheap.
 I used another scrap piece of wood as spacer for these and it was so helpful.
-I started by measuring and marking the same amount from the box face on all sides where the slides would be installed (1/2 inch).
-I then rested the slide onto the spacer and lined it up with my mark to screw it in!
+So, I started by measuring and marking the same amount from the box face on all sides where the slides would be installed (1/2 inch).
+Then, I rested the slide onto the spacer and lined it up with my mark to screw it in!

 I then attached the drawer fronts.
 This was a little complicated.
 I’m sure that there are many ways to do this, but I’ll share the way that I did it.
 I measured the distance from the inside edges of the shelf box (top and side) to the drawer box edges and subtracted 1/8 inch from each.
-I then marked those measurements onto the back of my drawer faces.
-I removed the boxes from the slides and placed them onto the backs of the drawer faces and lined them up with my marks, being SUPERRRR accurate is very important here.
+Then, marked those measurements onto the back of my drawer faces.
+Next, I removed the boxes from the slides and placed them onto the backs of the drawer faces and lined them up with my marks, being SUPERRRR accurate is very important here.
 And then I screwed in!
 My screws were just barely too long for this, so I had to be cautious of them puncturing through.

 TRIM

 I decided to add in some finishing trim to all of the exposed edges to make it seamless.
-I purchased this 1/2 in x 3/4 in ,,pine moulding that was perfect!
+I purchased this 1/2 in x 3/4 in pine moulding that was perfect!
 It was the same exact width of the plywood, so it made the installation super simple.
 I measured and cut the longest pieces first, and then moved on to the small pieces.
 I was able to nail most in with my brad nailer and 2 inch finishing nails.
-My nail gun was not able to reach in the corners and top part of the closet built-in, so I have to secure those pieces with ,,Loctite.
+My nail gun was not able to reach in the corners and top part of the closet built-in, so I have to secure those pieces with Loctite.

-Now that the entire closet built-in was BUILT, I filled in nail holes and cracks with ,,wood filler.
+Now that the entire closet built-in was BUILT, I filled in nail holes and cracks with wood filler.
 I also caulked along the inside shelf edges to remove all of the seams that I could before painting.
 After the wood filler dried, I gave everything a good sand down with my sanding block.
 I also lightly sanded all of the sharp trim edges on the shelves.
 After sanding, I wiped it all down with a damp cloth.

-I then marked for my ,,drawer pulls and drilled through with a drill bit the same size as my bolts that came with my pulls.
-I measured from top to bottom of the drawer face and marked halfway, and repeated again to make a straight line.
-I then found halfway from the sides and marked.
+I then marked for my drawer pulls and drilled through with a drill bit the same size as my bolts that came with my pulls.
+Then, I measured from top to bottom of the drawer face and marked halfway, and repeated again to make a straight line.
+Next, I found halfway from the sides and marked.
 Then, I took the width of the pulls and divided that in half and marked that from the center line.
 I then used a drill bit slightly smaller than my bolts to drill straight into the drawer face!

 Once everything was painted, I installed my drawer pulls and closet rods (I had to use my previous rod measurements to mark out on the wall and box).
 On the wall side, I made sure to use wall anchors for my screws for extra strength (there was not stud behind where I wanted the rod placed).
 I screwed in the flange onto the wall side.
-I placed the rail into the other flange, and then put the opposite end into the mounted flange at and angle and slide the unmounted flange over to my mark and screw it right in!
+Then, placed the rail into the other flange, and then put the opposite end into the mounted flange at and angle and slide the unmounted flange over to my mark and screw it right in!
 I had to use short screws to make that it would not come out of the other side.

-I LOVE how this turned out.
+I’m in LOVE how this turned out.
 I want to put a closet built-in in all my closets now!

 TOTAL DIY CLOSET BUILT-IN COST : $331